Puyang Xing: Service under Sun Hao

 Following Sun Xiu's death on 3 September 264, Puyang Xing did not install Sun Wan (孫𩅦) on the throne as he promised.
 Instead, he and Zhang Bu pledged their support to Sun Wan's cousin Sun Hao after Wan Yu persuaded them to do so.
 Sun Hao thus became the new emperor of Wu.
 After his coronation, Sun Hao granted Puyang Xing the additional appointment of a Palace Attendant (侍中) and made him the nominal Governor of Qing Province (which was not Wu territory).

 When Sun Hao turned out to be a cruel, superstitious and self-indulgent tyrant instead of the wise ruler they hoped he would be, Puyang Xing and Zhang Bu expressed regret over their earlier decision to put Sun Hao on the throne.
 Wan Yu heard about it and secretly reported them to Sun Hao.
-On 6 December 264, Puyang Xing and Zhang Bu were arrested as soon as they showed up in Sun Hao's imperial court.
+On 6 December 264, (Note: Volume 78 of Zizhi Tongjian recorded that Puyang Xing and Zhang Bu were arrested on the 1st day of the 11th month of the Xianxi era of Cao Huan's reign.
+This corresponds to 6 Dec 264 on the Julian calendar.)
+Puyang Xing and Zhang Bu were arrested as soon as they showed up in Sun Hao's imperial court.
 Sun Hao then stripped them of their appointments and exiled them to the distant Guang Province (廣州; covering present-day Guangdong and Guangxi).
 He changed his mind later and sent assassins to kill them while they were en route to Guang Province, and ordered the execution of their families as well.